-Christmas Pudding, also known as plum pudding, is a rich and dense dessert typically consumed during the Christmas season in the United Kingdom.
-It is made from a mixture of chopped suet, sultanas, chopped candied fruit, chopped almonds, brown sugar, ground spices (ginger and cinnamon), grated orange zest, and rum.
-It is cooked for a long time in a steamer or oven, developing an intense flavor and moist texture.
-Christmas Pudding is often served hot, accompanied by sweetened whipping cream.
+The Christmas Pudding, also known as plum pudding, is a rich and dense dessert typically eaten during the Christmas season in the United Kingdom.
+It is made from a mixture of chopped kidney suet, sultana raisins, chopped candied fruit, chopped almonds, brown sugar, ground spices (ginger and cinnamon), grated orange zest and rum.
+It is cooked for a long time in a steamer or oven, developing an intense flavor and a moist texture.
+Christmas Pudding is often served hot, accompanied by sweetened pouring cream.

-Let 450 g of chopped suet, 450 g of sultanas, 450 g of chopped candied fruit, 250 g of chopped almonds, 250 g of brown sugar, two tablespoons of ground spices (ginger, cinnamon, cloves, and nutmeg), two tablespoons of grated orange zest, and a glass of rum macerate for ten days in a cool place.
+Macerate for ten days in a cool place 450 g of chopped kidney suet with 450 g of sultana raisins, 450 g of chopped candied fruit, 250 g of chopped almonds, 250 g of brown sugar, two tablespoons of ground spices (ginger, cinnamon, clove and nutmeg), two tablespoons of grated orange zest and one glass of rum

-Transfer everything into an earthenware mold and cook in a bain-marie for 6 hours.
+Pour everything into an earthenware mold and cook in a bain-marie for 6 hours

-Unmold and serve hot with sweetened and well-chilled whipping cream.
+Unmold and serve hot with sweetened pouring cream that is well chilled

 Store in a cool, dry place for up to 2 weeks

-Christmas Pudding is a traditional English dessert consumed during the Christmas season.
-It is usually prepared well in advance and stored for several weeks before being served.
+The Christmas Pudding is a traditional English dessert consumed during the Christmas period.
+It is usually prepared well in advance and stored for a few weeks before being served.

 Regno Unito